Floods in the United States (2000–present): May 2016 Oklahoma floods

 The 2016 Oklahoma floods set precipitation records in both Texas and Oklahoma.

 June 2016 West Virginia floods

-One of the deadliest floods in state history, and deadliest flash flood in U.S. history since the 2010 Tennessee Floods was caused by 8 to 10 inches of rainfall in over a 12-hour period.
-23 people perished from the floods, and hardest hit counties include Greenbrier, Kanawha, Jackson, and Ohio.
+The June 23, 2016 flooding in West Virginia was one of the deadliest floods in state history, and deadliest flash flood in U.S. history since the 2010 Tennessee Floods.
+The flooding was caused by 8 to 10 inches of rainfall over a 12-hour period.
+23 people perished from the floods, and hardest hit counties included Greenbrier, Kanawha, Jackson, and Ohio.
+The flooding caused approximately $1.2 billion in damages.

 July 2016 Maryland floods

 Significant flash flooding affected the Baltimore Metropolitan Area, and especially hard hit was Ellicott City where up to six inches of rain fell within two hours.
 Two people were killed and significant damage was wrought to the historic downtown district of Ellicott City.